Graduate Heading link

 The UIC Library’s Department of Special Collections and University Archives houses important archival materials on the history of Chicago, including social and urban reform, race, and politics.
 Jane Addams’ Hull House sits on our campus.
 Internationally, we have extensive collections on the history of Sierra Leone and on the Atlantic slave trade from the eighteenth and nineteenth centuries.
 Two additional major universities and many colleges are located in the area, along with the Newberry Library, the Chicago History Museum, and the Great Lakes branch of the National Archives.
 All of these institutions add to the possibilities for engaging in original research in Chicago.
 Finally, UIC students and faculty have direct access not only to the collections at the UIC library but also to the holdings of the University of Illinois at Urbana-Champaign (UIUC), one of the nation’s largest research libraries.

 We hope you enjoy exploring our website.
 The New Student webpage provides information for those who have just arrived.
 The FAQ page answers frequently asked questions.
-Courses range in topic and speciality.
+Courses range in topic and specialty.
 And the Graduate College lists not only the programs offered by the Department of History but for all departments and programs contained within the College.
 We encourage you to apply and are happy to discuss ways to pay for your graduate education.
-If you have specific questions not answered here, or need more information, you are always welcome to contact either the Graduate Program Coordinator at firstname.lastname@example.org or the Director of Graduate Studies at email@example.com.
+If you have specific questions not answered here, or need more information, you are always welcome to contact either the Graduate Program Coordinator or the Director of Graduate Studies.